otterera/utl-secam/README.md

 - Storage: Images can fill the SD card.
 The app enforces `SC_MAX_SAVED_IMAGES`; adjust to your capacity.
 - Service: To run on boot, wrap `python3 /path/to/main.py` in a `systemd` service.
 - Startup: Flask now starts even if the camera backend is slow or failing; set `SC_CAMERA_BACKEND=v4l2` to force OpenCV/V4L2 if Picamera2 causes startup issues.
 - NOIR (IR) cameras: Under IR illumination, colors are unreliable.
-In `noir` profile the app renders grayscale always (no color mode).
+In `noir` profile the app renders grayscale always and forces neutral colour gains (1.0,1.0) with AWB off for stable luma.
+- Picamera2 YUV: The camera runs in YUV420; detection prefers the Y plane to avoid extra conversions and improve consistency in low light.
+BGR conversion happens only for UI/JPEG.
+- Streaming: MJPEG quality is set lower (60) to reduce CPU/bandwidth on low-power Pis.

 systemd Service (Auto-start on Boot)
 ------------------------------------